apache/qpid-dispatch/tools/mercury/README.md

 <br/>

 ####recv
 Create one or more receivers on one or more routers, all using the same version of code, or all selecting randomly.
 There are lots of arguments -- look at "help recv".
-Below I give an example in which you want to create 100 receivers distributed across all edge-routers connected to router A, using random versions of the code, and each expecting 1000 messages.
+Below is an example in which we create 100 receivers distributed across all edge-routers connected to router A, using random versions of the code, and each expecting 1000 messages.
 And there 5 addresses per receiver, i.e. receiver_1 gets addr_1 to addr_5, receiver_2 gets addr_6 to addr_10, etc.

 <br/>
 typical usage : recv count 100 apc 5 n_messages 1000 edges A